 For example, after a bench press, Torres recommends a “tabletop” or “bridge” stretch for 30 seconds.
 “Most guys can’t even get into the pose because their biceps are so tight.
 Counter-stretching makes the muscles longer and leaner, so they get stronger.”

 Mix in some aerobics with that weight training.
 Let’s face it, running sucks.
-And, luckily, it’s also not Torres’ favorite.
-“Many people don’t have good form when they are running.
+Luckily, it’s not Torres’ favorite, either: “Many people don’t have good form when they are running.
 Over time, all that pounding results in major injuries.
 Try running shorter distances, combined with a strength movement.
 Run a quarter-mile, then do 15 dips and 20 sit-ups.”

 Another easy option for getting in a mild aerobic exercise is to take some extra time to walk everywhere instead of driving or using public transit.
 If you live in the right place, bike to work or while running errands.
 Get that heart pumping.

-Pay attention to serving size, even for “healthy” snacks.
+Pay attention to serving sizes, even for “healthy” snacks.
 “Nuts are a classic example,” says Torres.
-“They are good for you, but, it’s difficult to not go overboard with serving size.
+“They are good for you, but, it’s difficult to not go overboard with the serving size.
 Twenty almonds is barely a handful.”
 Spend $20 on a basic food scale to help keep you honest.